MLBazaar/MLBlocks/README.md

 * `mlpipeline.py`: Defines the `MLPipeline` class that allows combining multiple MLBlocks.
 * `mlhyperparam.py`: Defines the MLHyperparam, an abstraction of an MLBlock tunable hyperparameter.
-* `functions` is a submodule that contains a collection of helper functions used to integrate primitives into MLBlocks
+* `functions`: is a submodule that contains a collection of helper functions used to integrate primitives into MLBlocks
-* `parsers` defines the parsers: classes that initialize MLBlock instances from JSON primitives.
+* `parsers`: defines the parsers: classes that initialize MLBlock instances from JSON primitives.
 * `primitives`: folder that contains the collection of JSON primitives.